 Benefits of the Traffic-Free Schools

-The core objectives of this project are to improve road safety and the surrounding environment outside schools for pupils, carers and neighbouring residents.
+The core objectives of this project are to improve road safety and the surrounding environment outside schools for pupils, carers, staff and neighbouring residents.
 By restricting the street during set times, it will help to create a safer and more pleasant environment for children and parents alike.

-By reducing the access to the street during the core times, this could result in the following benefits for the core school drop off / pick up times:
+By reducing the access to the street during the core times, the project aims to deliver the following benefits for the core school drop off / pick up times:

 • An increase in road safety and a reduction in the volume of traffic